 The Monday Evening Club was founded in Pittsfield, Massachusetts in 1869.
-It currently has 15 active members and two honorary members with emeritus status.
+It normally has up to 15 active members.
 Membership is by invitation only, and the number of members has ranged from about 14 to 24 over the years.

 This format has been unchanged since the founding of the Club.
 Papers cover a wide range of interests.
 Unfortunately the Club did not archive the 1450-odd papers that were presented during its first 139 years, but the purpose of this blog is to do so beginning with the 2008-2009 season.
 We also post older papers contributed from the personal records of members.